 About Our Approach

-MSAM is proud to be on the cutting edge of empirically based treatment for OCD, Trauma and the full range of anxiety disorders.
-We employ the best practice and effective treatment approaches available including CBT, DBT, EMDR, mindfulness.
-Our groups include; Anxiety Support Group, Certified Grief Recovery Method Group and Certified Mindfulness Training Group.
+MSAM is proud to be on the cutting edge of empirically-based treatment for OCD, trauma and the full range of anxiety disorders.
+We employ the most effective and best-practice treatment methods available, including CBT, DBT, EMDR, mindfulness, and offers groups for anxiety support, grief recovery, and mindfulness training.

-All people are unique.
-The complex nature of each person guides our assessment and inquiry for using the most effective treatment strategies.
-Here are some thoughts on how people develop difficulties and become stuck.
-Finally, a few thoughts on how we can learn to escape the suffering of our history and find a life worth living.
+Every person is unique.
+This unique complexity of each individual guides our assessment and development of the most effective treatment plans.
+Below are some thoughts on how people become stuck, and how we can learn to escape our difficulties and build a life worth living.

-Developing how we see ourselves as unique and individual people is influenced by genetics and temperamental propensities.
-We are, of course, also shaped by our caregivers, and further molded through exposure to diverse experiences.
-Perception and conditioning are important factors in forming our unique idea of self.
-Learning is also influenced by our developmental abilities.
+The way in which we view ourselves as unique individuals is influenced both by our temperamental propensities and by our caregivers.
+It is further molded through our exposures to diverse experiences.
+Perception, conditioning, and our ability to learn are important factors in forming our unique idea of self.

-Think about this, if you will.
-From the moment you became aware of your existence usually somewhere between ages 4 to 6, you started to view your life day by day.
-Your experiences turned into memories that built one on the other.
-This moment-to-moment learning formed the groundwork for instructions for how to live your life.
-This learning constructed “facts” or “truths” about who you are, the meaning you attach to others as well as your understanding of the world.
-These “truths” become instructions for figuring out how to cope, adapt and survive.
-Although early on, it wasn’t likely that you gave a lot of thought to this idea of survival, because you were concerned about being cared for and being loved.
+Give this some thought: from the moment you became self-aware as a child, usually somewhere between the ages of 4-6, you started to view your life day-by-day.
+Your experiences turned into memories, each building upon the previous.
+This moment-to-moment learning formed the groundwork for how to live your life.
+This learning constructed “facts” or “truths” about who you are and the meaning you attach to others, as well as your understanding of the world.
+These “truths” become instructions for figuring out how to cope, adapt, and survive.
+Early on, it wasn’t likely that you gave a lot of thought to this idea of survival, because you were concerned about being cared for and being loved.
 Survival when we are young meant staying attached to a caregiver, fitting in and staying attached.

-In each present moment you experience day to day existence and you are watching this process.
-You have been watching your life unfold since your earliest memory.
+In each present moment, you both experience day-to-day existence and watching this process of experience unfold.
+You have been watching the trajectory of your life since your earliest memory.
 You have also arrived at conclusions about your experiences and have become “conditioned” about what living means in each moment.
-No matter the range of diverse things that have happened, there you were watching and learning.
-In fact, as mentioned a moment ago you are here now watching yourself read-Cheers!
+Through each diverse experience that occurred, you were there watching and learning.
+In fact, at this very moment, you are observing yourself read this paragraph.

-It is important at this juncture to point out that learning is in the eye of the beholder.
-We are similar and also unique.
-In other words, many people can have the exact same experience and perceive the experience differently.
-If perceived differently, what is learned will also be unique.
-Learning, as mentioned earlier, is influenced by our developmental abilities.
+It is important to understand that learning is in the eye of the beholder.
+We are similar, yet also unique.
+In other words, many people can have the exact same experience, and perceive that experience quite differently.
+When this experience is perceived differently, what is learned will also be different.
+Learning, as mentioned earlier, is influenced by our unique developmental paths.

 Once we have learned something important, it becomes resistant to adjustment or change.
-The basic way in which we learn often makes what we learn feel permanent and unchangeable over time.
-As a result of this resistance to change and of beliefs about oneself we can forget that we have choice.
+The basic way in which we learn often makes what we learn feel permanent and unchangeable.
+As a result, we can forget that we have choice.
 We go on autopilot, so to speak.
-As a result we start “being” what we believe we are rather than seeing things as they are.
-We in large part see the world as we are rather than how the world is.
+We start being what we believe we are, rather than seeing things as they are.
+We see the world as we are rather than how the world is.

-Without being able to objectively see our patterns we remain stuck repeating them.
-The first step is to be able to see your pattern instead of “being” the pattern.
-This is the path leading to regaining the ability to first understand and finally make different decisions and new choices in the areas that you are stuck.
+Without being able to objectively observe our own patterns, we remain stuck repeating them.
+The first step is to be able to identify your pattern, rather than simply “being” the pattern.
+This is the path which leads to regaining the ability to understand your decision-making and, ultimately, make different decisions.
+By observing our patterns, we can make new choices in the areas that we are stuck.

 We become “stuck” because of the way in which our minds learn.
-(If you need help seek a comprehensive treatment that has skill with CBT, DBT EMDR, Mindfulness) By nature of design our brains love summarizing information.
-Having what we sense and observe and experience into usable bits of information beliefs or “truths” about living, being and surviving.
-Sometimes we call these information files habits, conditioning, schema, beliefs, concepts or stories.
-What ever we call them they are very useful indeed.
+Our brains love synthesizing and summarizing information, turning what we sense and observe and experience into usable bits of information.
+In this way, our experiences becomes beliefs or “truths” about living, being and surviving.
+This information our brains create form habits, conditioning, schema, beliefs, concepts or stories.
+What ever we call them, they are very useful indeed.

-So learning, forming habit, conditioning, and the beliefs that are developed are a very good thing.
-The functional problem is finding a method to break away from a non-helpful or dangerous pattern.
-Once our brains have come to a conclusion and summarizes that a thing has happened enough times and “works,” (good or bad) not considered questionable.
-We just accept it as truth.
+So: learning, forming habits, conditioning, and the beliefs that are developed over the course of our lives are very necessary things.
+The functional problem is finding a method to break away from non-helpful, disruptive, or dangerous patterns.
+Once our brains have come to a conclusion and decide that a thing (behavior, event, experience) has happened enough times and “works”, we accept it as truth.
 The longer we identify with this “truth,” the more its maintenance is ensured.
-Whatever is practiced strengthens, negatively or positively.
-In fact, this “truth goes on autopilot” and is generally out of our conscious awareness.
+Whatever is practiced becomes strengthened, negatively or positively.
+In fact, this “truth” goes on autopilot—it leaves out of our conscious awareness.
 It becomes part of our story of self, so to speak.

-Problems occur as our early conditioning becomes inadequate to address our current need.
-Problems can occur when conditioning was shaped by emotional invalidation, neglect, abuse or even simple misinformation.
-If so, this may cause problems interpreting life as we are rather than how life is.
-This learning or pattern will not not serve us well in navigating life in the present.
+Problems occur as our early conditioning becomes inadequate to address our current needs.
+In particular, problems can arise when conditioning was shaped by emotional invalidation, neglect, abuse or even simple misinformation.
+This may leads problems interpreting life as we are rather than how life is.
+These patterns, reliant on distorted “facts” from the past, will not not serve us well in navigating life in the present.

-Having negative patterns to address is normal and natural for all humans.
-If you think about it, it is very difficult if not impossible to make it too adulthood without getting somethings wrong, getting hurt or worse.
-Attention needs to be placed on misperceptions that negatively effect your ability to achieve a life worth living.
+Having negative patterns to address is natural for all humans.
+If you think about it, it is very difficult—if not impossible—to make it to adulthood without learning something wrong, getting hurt, or worse.
+Everyone benefits from attending to the misperceptions that negatively affect our ability to achieve a life worth living.

 From Misunderstanding to the Moment

-We can and do continue to depend on old learning that has lost its usefulness as our guide for living now.
-Most of this learning is out of our immediate awareness and creates repeated suffering.
+We can, and often do, continue to depend on old learning that has lost its usefulness as our guide for living now.
+Most of this learning is out of our immediate awareness, and leads to persistent suffering.

 It is healthy to learn to build the skill to become aware of your internal world of thoughts, feelings, and emotions.
-By doing this you gain skill to become less reactive to non-useful or hurtful patterns of thinking and behaving learned earlier in life.
+By doing this you gain the skill to become less reactive to non-useful or harmful patterns of thinking and behaving learned earlier in life.
 You also learn to be with the moment in a way that allows you to observe with clear eyes and begin gaining the skills needed to build a life that is worth living now.
-You can learn to be mindfully present in such a way as to see your internal world rather than reactively be the pattern.
+You can learn to be mindful and present in such a way as to see your internal world, rather than reactively be the pattern.

 We all repeat mistakes even in the face of our best rational judgment and in the face of real and painful negative consequences.
 Often we become stuck by choosing to continue to avoid hurt that occurred early in life.
 What was seen as too big for you to handle as a child may not be too big for you to handle as an adult.
 But with years of practice it may have become your habit to avoid.
 You are not looking through the lens of the present moment when stuck in a pattern, but instead you are on autopilot looking through the lens of early learning and conditioning.